 The Royal Garden Cafe chain's flagship outpost sits pretty along Jingu Gaien's ginkgo-lined main avenue, pulling in the crowds with its expansive terrace and views of the surrounding greenery.
-The edibles range from light café fare to heartier dinner options.
-Taste bread fresh from the oven at the in-house bakery.
+The menu options range from light café fare to heartier dinner meals, and include fresh-from-the-oven bread and pastries made by the in-house bakery.

 This descriptively named third-floor café and bar in Shinagawa's Goos building, just a quick stumble from the big hub station, opens in time for a late breakfast and keeps going until midnight.
 When the weather's good, the action spills out onto the eponymous terrace, which turns into a beer terrace for those long summer evenings.